6106 Rockefeller Center

 Hanover, NH 03755-3514

-I am an associate professor and Vice chair of the economics department at Dartmouth College.
+I am a Professor and Vice Chair of the Economics Department at Dartmouth College.

 Curriculum Vitae (pdf )

-Trade and Income -- Exploiting Time Series in Geography, AEJ: Applied, accepted
+Trade and Income -- Exploiting Time Series in Geography, AEJ: Applied, October 2019, lead article

 Establishing a robust causal relationship between trade and income has been difficult.
 Frankel and Romer (1999) use geographic instruments to identify the causal effects of trade.
 Rodriguez and Rodrik (2000) show that these results are not robust to controlling for missing variables such as distance to the equator or institutions.
 This paper solves the omitted variable problem by generating a time varying geographic instrument.
 Improvements in aircraft technology have caused the quantity of world trade carried by air to increase over time.
 Country pairs with relatively short air routes compared to sea routes benefit more from this change in technology.
 This heterogeneity can be used to generate a geography based instrument for trade that varies over time.
 The time series variation allows for controls for country fixed effects, eliminating the bias from time invariant variables such as distance from the equator or historically determined institutions.
 Trade has a significant effect on income with an elasticity of roughly one half.
 Differences in predicted trade growth can explain roughly 17 percent of the variation in cross country income growth between 1960 and 1995.
 Distance Data